How to conduct an employee engagement survey

 The first step in this process is defining exactly what it is that you want to measure.
 As we saw earlier, employee engagement is a very wide-ranging topic and it’s unlikely you could properly dig into every aspect with enough depth for those answers to be useful.

-So before you do anything else, think about exactly why you are conducting an employee engagement survey in the first place.
+So before you do anything else, think about exactly why you are conducting an employee survey in the first place.

 If you’re running a small business, it’s likely that you have a few ideas about what your company does well and what it could improve on.
 If anything immediately springs to mind, it’s probably worth digging deeper into those issues.